YunzhiZhang/vegMonitor/README.md

 Optional:

 3. `bands` is a numerical vector containing the necessary bands used for training.
 The length of `bands` must be greater than 1.
-Defaults to all bands  the age.
+Defaults to all bands in the image.

 4. `responseCol` is a string that points the algorithm to the feature in `baseShapefile` that is needed for training.
 Defaults to "OBJECTID".